 What can Simple ML do?#

 Simple ML uses machine learning to help with data filling and decision making.
-As of now, Simple ML supports two tasks: Predicting missing values and spotting abnormal values.
+As of now, Simple ML supports three tasks: Predicting missing values, spotting abnormal values, and forecasting future values.

 Simple ML works by following examples: The user provides examples, and Simple ML learns from those examples to do some operation.
 For example, to predict missing values, Simple ML will use the non-missing values as examples to follow.